-CodeSpace uses a breakthrough new technology called WebUSB, that allows your browser to directly interact with the micro:bit via USB.
+CodeSpace uses a technology called WebUSB, that allows your browser to directly interact with devices via USB.
 When the USB is connected properly, you’ll see this icon in black at the top of the window:

 If the USB is not yet connected, click on the USB icon above.
-If Chrome detects your micro:bit, it should pop-up the dialog below:
+If Chrome detects your device, it should pop-up the dialog below:

-If successful, the USB icon will change from gray to black, and CodeSpace will now be able to interact with your micro:bit.
+If successful, the USB icon will change from gray to black, and CodeSpace will now be able to interact with your device.

 If the above does not work